 - Be prepared to answer questions regarding likes/dislikes and strengths/weaknesses, areas that might be taboo in your home country.

 - Be knowledgeable about yourself.
-Interview prep with the FCC and certainly meeting new people can help challenge you to think about what you want out of life.
+Interview prep with the Feld Center and certainly meeting new people can help challenge you to think about what you want out of life.

 - You must create opportunity for yourself.